 The question of whether there should be a threshold pressure or not in the non-linear regime is an important one as assuming there to be one may alter significantly the measured value of the exponent $\beta$ seen in the non-linear regime where

-where $Q=Q_w+Q_n$ is the volumetric flow rate consisting of the sum of volumetric flow rates of the wetting fluid, $Q_w$ and the non-wetting fluid $Q_n$ and $\Delta P$ is the pressure drop across the sample.
+where $Q=Q_w+Q_n$ is the volumetric flow rate consisting of the sum of volumetric flow rates of the wetting fluid $Q_w$, and the non-wetting fluid $Q_n$. $\Delta P$ is the pressure drop across the sample.
 The value of $\beta$ varies in the literature.
 Tallakstad et al.\ \cite{tkrlmtf09,tlkrfm09} reported $\beta=1/0.54=1.85$ (in these papers the inverse exponent was reported), Rassi et al.\ \cite{rcs11} reported a range of values, $\beta=1/0.3=3.3$ to $\beta=1/0.45=2.2$, and \cite{glbb19} reported $\beta=1/0.6=1.67$.
 These results are based on experiments and they all assume $P_t=0$.
-Sinha et al.\ \cite{sh17} report for their experiments $\beta=1/0.46=2.2$, based on there being a threshold.
-Sinha and Hansen \cite{sh12} in numerical work also assuming a threshold pressure based on a dynamic network simulator \cite{jh12} where fluid interfaces are moved according to the forces they experience \cite{amhb98,gvkh19,sgvh19,zmpcvz19}, found $\beta=1/0.51=2.0$.
+Sinha et al.\ \cite{sh17} report for their experiments $\beta=1/0.46=2.2$, based on there is a threshold.
+Sinha and Hansen \cite{sh12} in numerical work also assumes a threshold pressure based on a dynamic network simulator \cite{jh12}, where fluid interfaces are moved according to the forces they experience \cite{amhb98,gvkh19,sgvh19,zmpcvz19}, and found $\beta=1/0.51=2.0$.
 The network representing the porous medium was here a disordered square lattice.
-They followed this up by an effective medium calculation yielding $\beta=2$.
+They followed this up with an effective medium calculation yielding $\beta=2$.
 Sinha et al.\ \cite{sh17} reported $\beta=1/0.50=2.0$ to $\beta=1/0.54=1.85$ based on numerical studies with reconstructed porous media using the same numerical model as in \cite{sh12}.
 Yiotis et al.\ \cite{ydkst19} propose $\beta=3/2$ based on numerical work and assuming the existence of a threshold pressure.
 Recently Fyhn et al.\ \cite{fsh23} have studied a network model for a mixture of grains with opposite wetting properties with respect to the two immiscible fluids.
 Depending on the filling ratio between the two grain types, there is a regime where there is no threshold pressure.
 They find an exponent $\beta=2.56$ in this regime.